nicholsons/reassessment-comp0035-cw2/README.md

       ```
 4. Install the project code using `pip install -e .`.

    If you use this command you should not also need to use the `requirements.txt` file.
-If step 4 fails, then to ensure
+If this step fails, then install
-   you have the required packages enter `pip install -r requirements.txt` in the IDE's terminal window.
+   the required packages by entering `pip install -r requirements.txt` in the IDE's terminal window.

-5. Run the tests in test_hello.py - these should pass if your project files are structured as above.To run the sample
+5. Run the tests in `test_hello.py`.
+These should pass if your project files are structured as above and you completed
-   tests
+   `pip install -e .`